WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 Removing Bitcoin Script entirely from the blockchain offers another way to enable language updates, but it also raises another issue: Bitcoin Script is currently *locked to blockchains.* Though it may be possible to use it independently, this has not been tested and may raise future issues of compatibility.

-Finally, Bitcoin Script is a Forth-derived language, which means that it is *stack-oriented.* This requires a particular type of logic that may make it harder for some people to parse or understand — though this may also be the case for fully functional languages like lambda calculuses.
+Finally, Bitcoin Script is a Forth-derived language, which means that it is *stack-oriented.* This requires a particular type of logic that may make it harder for some people to parse or understand — though this may also be the case for fully functional languages like lambda calculuses or more outré languages like those based on sequence calculus.

 ### Experiment \#2: Dex